 Why and how can sleep deprivation lead to weight gain?

-After a bad night with inadequate sleep, you take your espresso, a bit later on, get some donuts to keep going.
+After a lousy night with inadequate sleep, you take your espresso, a bit later on, get some donuts to keep going.
 You try to survive at your workplace, trying to stay awake.
 You skip dinner because you are not effective enough to finish your work on time.
-The way home, you don’t stop at the gym.
-You are too tired for the workouts, and even to cook something, so you are just buying some takeout for dinner.
+On the way home, you don’t stop at the gym.
+You are too tired for the workouts and even cook something, so you are just buying some takeout for dinner.
 You are drowsy, but your stomach is full, and you can’t sleep again.

 Is it familiar?
 If this happens day after day for a more extended period, it is not a question you will gain weight.
-Let’s see more detailed how sleep deprivation affects your weight.
+Let’s see more details about how sleep deprivation affects your weight.

 Researches have found that increased appetite and poor sleep have a connection.
 It is because of the effect of hunger hormones ghrelin and leptin.

 Ghrelin is a hormone that alerts your brain if you are hungry.
-Its level is high before you eat and you are hungry, and lowers once your tummy is full.
-Leptin is released form the fat-cells and quells hunger and tells your brain that you are full.
-When you try to lose weight, the best is if you keep ghrelin level low and leptin level high.
-The study mentioned above revealed a shortage of sleep, less than 6 hours per day, stimulating ghrelin and lowering the level of leptin.
+Its level is high before you eat and you are hungry and lowers once your tummy is full.
+Leptin is released from the fat cells, quells hunger, and tells your brain that you are full.
+When you try to lose weight, the best is to keep your ghrelin level low and leptin level high.
+The study mentioned above revealed a shortage of sleep, less than 6 hours per day, stimulating ghrelin and lowering leptin levels.

 If it won’t be enough to stop weight loss, the scientist also discovered that not enough sleep raises the level of the stress hormone cortisol.
 With an increased cortisol level, you always feel that you need more food.
 No matter how much you eat before, the high level of ghrelin and cortisol will stop your brain from recognizing that, and you still will feel hunger.